Japanese submarine I-24 (1939)

-was the fifth Type C cruiser submarines built for the Imperial Japanese Navy.
+I-24 (伊24) was the fifth Type C cruiser submarines built for the Imperial Japanese Navy.
 During World War II, she operated as the mother ship for a midget submarine during the attack on Pearl Harbor and the attack on Sydney Harbour, supported Japanese forces during the Battle of the Coral Sea and the Battle of the Santa Cruz Islands, and served in the Guadalcanal campaign, New Guinea campaign, and Aleutian Islands campaign.
 She was sunk in June 1943.

 Design and description

 The Type C submarines were derived from the earlier Kaidai-type VI with a heavier torpedo armament for long-range attacks.
 They displaced 2554 LT surfaced and 3561 LT submerged.
 The submarines were 109.3 m long, had a beam of 9.1 m and a draft of 5.3 m.
 They had a diving depth of 100 m.

 For surface running, the boats were powered by two 6200 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 1000 hp electric motor.
 They could reach 23.6 kn on the surface and 8 kn underwater.
 On the surface, the C1s had a range of 14000 nmi at 16 kn; submerged, they had a range of 60 nmi at 3 kn.

 The boats were armed with eight internal bow 53.3 cm torpedo tubes and carried a total of 20 torpedoes.
 They were also armed with a single 140 mm/40 deck gun and two single or twin mounts for 25 mm Type 96 anti-aircraft guns.
 They were equipped to carry one Type A midget submarine aft of the conning tower.